espocrm/documentation/docs/development/api-action.md

     {
         $id = $request->getRouteParam('id'); // '001'

-        // Assuming the request POST api/v1/HelloWorld/someName has been sent,
+        // Assuming the request GET api/v1/Hello/test/001 has been sent,
         // a route parameter 'id' will equal '001'.

         $response->writeBody(